oliverschmidt/a2pico/demo/README.md

 4. Turn on the Apple II.

 Right after an Apple II Reset, the program creates an ACM CDC serial port on the USB host.
 It deliberately stops there and waits for a program to connect to the serial port on the USB host.
-At that point, the Pico is still invisible to the Apple II.

 5. Connect a terminal emulator (e.g. [PuTTY](https://www.putty.org/)) to the serial port @ 115200 bits/s.